inversify/inversify-express-utils/README.md

 ### `@requestBody()`

-Binds a method parameter to request.body or to a specific body property if a name is passed.
+Binds a method parameter to the request.body.
 If the bodyParser middleware is not used on the express app, this will bind the method parameter to the express request object.

 ### `@requestHeaders(name: string)`